 Transfer Station Upgrades

 Project description & goals: Repair of building siding and installation of a steel containment wall to increase capacity of the waste transfer site.
-The project will resolve storage shortages that arise when the West Dried Meat Lake Landfill is closed.
+The project will resolve storage shortages that arise when the West Dried Meats Lake Landfill is closed.
 Discussions are ongoing with the Bow Valley Waste Management Commission regarding cost sharing for the upgrades.

 Sewer Main Repairs

 Project description & goals: Using condition assessment data, prioritize and complete sanitary sewer repairs as budget permits.

 Current Status: Service installation to Banff Springs Hotel completed.
 Sewer line was relocated onto roadway and away from original location along bank of Spray River to limit potential environmental impact in the event of a wastewater release.